 Glasshouses were built at Tatton from around the mid 1700s.
 They were used for growing pineapples along with many other fruit including figs, apricots, grapes, peaches and nectarines.

 The Pinery Vinery

-The latest glasshouse restoration is that of the Pinery Vinery.
+The Pinery Vinery was reinstated in 2007.
 This restored glasshouse is possibly the only genuine, rebuilt example of a Pinery Vinery in existence in Britain.
-It was originally designed by Samuel Wyatt during the heyday of the pineapple as a status symbol, when individual fruits were sold for the equivalent of £5,000 today.
+It was originally designed by Samuel Wyatt in 1774, during the heyday of the pineapple as a status symbol, when individual fruits were sold for the equivalent of £5,000 today.

 Glasshouses not only produced fruit for the table but also pot plants and cut flowers for the main house.
 The addition of orchid and general pot plant growing glasshouses made this possible.

 Our Orchid House is currently blooming with colour.
 Despite Tatton Park’s Garden being closed to the public to minimise the spread of coronavirus, we’re trying to help people stay connected to nature as much as we can in other ways.
 Here’s a short article about our collection of orchids.

 Since the restoration of one of the glasshouses in 2004, Tatton Park’s collection of orchids includes 100s of varieties.
 This has built up over the years, thanks to donations from private collectors and the North of England Orchid Society.
 The opening in 2004 was also made possible thanks to NADFAS volunteers (National Association of Decorative & Fine Arts Societies).